 - How Do I Mix Henna and Indigo for Brown Hair?

-Today, I’m going to share my process for henna and indigo from start to finish with pictures to encourage people who aren’t sure about colouring hair with henna and indigo.
+Today, I’m going to share my process for henna and indigo from start to finish with pictures to encourage people who aren’t sure about coloring hair with henna and indigo.

 I also used a new brand of henna and indigo and I absolutely loved the results.